intel/ittapi/docs/index.rst

 The Intel® Instrumentation and Tracing Technology (ITT) and Just-In-Time (JIT) APIs
 ===================================================================================

-The ITT/JIT API Documentation from the Intel® VTune Profiler and Intel® Graphics Performance Analyzers User Guides has been consolidated into this repository, providing a single, unified source of information.
+The Intel® Instrumentation and Tracing Technology (ITT) and Just-In-Time (JIT) APIs are open source profiling APIs that you use with Intel software tools, to collect and manage trace data during performance analysis.
+You can profile with ITT/JIT APIs when you use Intel® VTune Profiler and Intel® Graphics Performance Analyzers (Intel® GPA).

+This repository contains documentation that explains the use of these APIs.

 .. toctree::